Key info

 About converting an interstate or New Zealand driver licence

-If you have a car or motorcycle licence without unspecified conditions, you can transfer it when you visit a service centre.
+If you have an open car or motorcycle licence without unspecified conditions, you can transfer it when you visit a service centre.

-When you visit the service centre to transfer your licence you:
+When you visit the service centre to convert your licence you:

 - must hand in your current interstate licence card and have a photo taken

-- will be given a temporary paper driver licence until your card is posted out to you.
+- will be given a temporary driver licence receipt until your card is posted out to you.
 This will take up to 21 days.

 How to convert